AlejandroUPC/cs-vault/01_Core_Foundations/Discrete_Math/Week 1 - Logic and Proofs.md

 | 5 | -104  |

 ```
-So with this table it should be enough, but lets refactor a little bit by refactoring the relevant terms:
+So with this table it should be enough, but lets refactor a little bit by refactoring the relevant terms (remove +1):
 $-x^3 + 4x = x(2-x)(2+x)$ , so if we check the limits between 0 and 2:
 (note same as table w/o +1)
 $0(2-0)(2+0)=0$